Frequently Asked Questions

 Fees and payment

-Once you get in touch and we arrange for an initial consultation, your therapist will send you all the information you need to make a payment via bank transfer.
+Once you get in touch and we arrange for an initial consultation, I will will send you all the information you need to make a payment via bank transfer.

-We charge for all missed sessions - unless your therapist has to cancel, in which case you'll be reimbursed on your next invoice.
+I charge for all missed sessions - unless I need to cancel, in which case you'll be reimbursed on your next invoice.
+I strive to create a working schedule that allows for some movement when life inevitably gets in the way of our arranged sessions - this isn't always possible though.

 Do you offer online sessions?

 Online sessions are conducted via an encrypted, telephone and video application Zoom instead of in person.
-We have been running sessions exclusively online since March 2020 due to the COVID-19 pandemic.
-As the situation is ongoing, we will remain online for the foreseeable future in order to ensure the safety of our Clients and Therapists.
+I have been running sessions exclusively online since March 2020 due to the COVID-19 pandemic.
 If you have never used Zoom before, we can help you to set it up on your computer or smart phone.
 Otherwise, all you require is a pair of headphones and a safe and confidential place to talk.

 What is Non-Diet / HAES?